isomerpages/moe-chijsjc/index.md

       title: Open House 2025
       subtitle: Thank you for visiting!
       id: infopic
-      description: Our Open House may be over, but you can still explore our microsite to find out more!
+      description: Our Open House may be over, but you can still explore our school culture and programmes through our E-Open House site!
       button: Explore SJC online
       url: https://go.gov.sg/chijsjc-openhouse
       image: /images/Homepage/Website_cover__148_x_105_mm_.png